 Who should make an appointment to register at the International Welcome Centre?

 ► Grade 1to Grade 12 students born in Canada who DO NOT speak English as their primary language at home.

 ► Kindergarten to Grade 12 students born outside Canada, regardless of language spoken at home.

-► whose parent is neither Canadian nor a Permanent Resident.
+► Parent/legal guardian is neither Canadian nor a Permanent Resident.
 This applies even if the child was born in Canada